Guides

 | Special or rare marked spots | Best for collection cleanup | Museum and achievement progress |

-Rare fish are where most search traffic comes from because they expose every weakness in a lazy fishing routine.
+Rare and legendary fish cause frustration because they expose every weakness in a lazy fishing routine.
 If you do not track season, spot family, or shadow pattern, you can burn multiple in-game days repeating the wrong test.

 - Decide on one target fish instead of hoping for random progress.